 Abdominal muscle tear is also called abdominal muscle strain.
-It is a condition which causes damage to the internal structures of the muscles of the abdomen.
+Generally, it is a condition which causes damage to the internal structures of the muscles of the abdomen.
 It can be partial or complete muscle tear.
-The abdominal muscles are located around the abdomen and the trunk and form the center muscles of the body.
+Furthermore, the abdominal muscles are located around the abdomen and the trunk and form the center muscles of the body.

 Categories of abdominal muscle tear